jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/Ch07_RestrictedBoltzmannMachine/README.md

 ## Overview

-To run code used main.py.
+To run code, use main.py.

 Notes from the author (Gabriel Bianconi):